smolijar/gitwiki-thesis/src/implementation/scrolling.md

 The listing show the authentic implementation of the `handleEditorScroll` event listener.
 Lines 2 through 6 implement the indicator logic^[`null` stands for *clear* value] After that a first visible line of the editor is computed and then preview is scrolled using a method `scrollPreviewToLine`, which takes the line, computes the top offset in pixels and sets the appropriate attribute.
-Before asking the editor for the line, it is prompted to reconfigure its renderer, which force updates the editor to react to the current scrolling event, allowing us to get un-delayed line number.
+Before asking the editor for the line, it is prompted to reconfigure its renderer, which force updates the editor to react to the current scrolling event, allowing us to get an un-delayed line number.

 ```{language=jsx caption="Implementation: Emily -- editor scroll listener" label="lst:impl:emily:handleeditorscroll"}
 <<emily/handleEditorScroll.js>>